hannahdesmond/mastery-curriculum/chapter5/README.md

 `gets` (which stands for 'get string') is very useful to add information to a program on-the-fly: the sort of thing we might need to do, say, if we were writing a build-your-own text adventure game.
 Which is totally what we're doing in the next Chapter.

 > The message `gets` calls a method on the main object.
 This method returns a string.
 This string usually has a `\n` newline character in it.
 To get the string without the newline, use the string `chomp` method.
 A line of code using `gets` usually looks something like this: `user_input = gets.chomp`.
 The program will wait for the user to input a string, then continue with whatever procedure it's doing.

+## Complete the mastery quiz for chapter 5

+Use your mastery quizzes repository to complete the quiz for chapter 5.